tonyoseko99/java-se-training/README.md

 Java is a programming language and a platform.
 Java is a high level, robust, object-oriented and secure programming language.
 ### 1.2.
 History of Java
 Java was developed by James Gosling in 1991 at Sun Microsystems.
 It was first released in 1995 as Java 1.0.
-### 1.3.
-Features of Java
-#### 1.3.1.
-Simple
-Java is easy to learn and its syntax is quite simple, clean and easy to understand.
-#### 1.3.2.
-Object-Oriented
-Java is an object-oriented programming language.
-Everything in Java is an object.
-Object-oriented means we organize our software as a combination of different types of objects that incorporates both data and behavior.
-#### 1.3.3.
-Portable
-Java is portable, which means that it can execute on any platform.
-Java achieves portability by compiling the code into bytecode which is then interpreted by the JVM (Java Virtual Machine).
-#### 1.3.4.
-Platform Independent
-Java is platform independent, which means that it can run on any platform that has a JVM installed in it.
-JVM converts the bytecode into machine language and executes it.
-#### 1.3.5.
-Secured
-Java is secured because it doesn't use explicit pointers.
-Also, Java programs run inside a virtual machine sandbox that cannot access the host operating system.
-#### 1.3.6.
-Robust
-Java is robust because it uses strong memory management.
-There is a lack of pointers that avoids security problems.
-There is automatic garbage collection in java which runs on the Java Virtual Machine to get rid of objects which are not being used by a Java application anymore.
-#### 1.3.7.
-Architecture-neutral
-Java is architecture-neutral because there are no implementation-dependent features, for example, the size of primitive types is fixed.
-#### 1.3.8.
-Interpreted
-Java is an interpreted language.
-It determines the errors while the program is running.
-This makes Java high performing as compared to other programming languages.
-#### 1.3.9.
-High Performance
-Java is faster than other traditional interpreted programming languages because Java bytecode is "close" to native code.
-It is still a little bit slower than a compiled language (e.g., C++).
-#### 1.3.10.
-Multithreaded
-Java is multithreaded.
-It allows us to write programs that do many things simultaneously.
-Threads can run independently, performing different tasks in the same program.
-#### 1.3.11.
-Distributed
-Java is distributed because it facilitates users to create distributed applications in Java.
-RMI and EJB are used for creating distributed applications.
-This feature of Java makes us able to access files by calling the methods from any machine on the internet.

-### 1.4.
-Java Virtual Machine (JVM)
-JVM is a virtual machine that provides a runtime environment to execute Java bytecode.
-It is the specification that provides a runtime environment in which Java bytecode can be executed.
-### 1.5.
-Java Development Kit (JDK)
-JDK is a software development kit that provides a development environment to develop applications in Java.
-It is the superset of JRE (Java Runtime Environment) and contains everything that JRE has.
-It contains a JRE to execute Java programs and tools to develop Java applications.
-### 1.6.
-Java Runtime Environment (JRE)
-JRE is an environment that provides a runtime environment in which Java bytecode can be executed.
-It is the implementation of JVM.
-It physically exists.
-It contains a set of libraries + other files that JVM uses at runtime.

 ## 2. Java Environment Setup
 ### 2.1.
 Java Installation